Favimon is a web-based game which lets you battle your favourite websites, building a collection of icons as you attempt to conquer the web.

 There are rare occasions when a website has a favicon, but it won't show up in Favimon because the game can't retrieve the favicon file.
 This is usually because there is something unusual about how the favicon is encoded on the website (it might use improper HTML, or be generated dynamically).

-If you are using an older web browser, the large icons may look blurry because of the way the images are resized.
-Firefox 3.6+, Safari and IE support CSS properties which allow the browser to resize the images without the blurry effect (image-rendering and -ms-interpolation-mode).
-Unfortunately, Chrome does not.
+If you are using an older web browser, the large icons may look blurry because of the way the images are resized (using CSS image-rendering).

 If your game hangs or you get a message such as "Maximum number of processes reached" or "Something strange happened", my apologies!
 This sometimes happens when Favimon experiences unexpectedly high site traffic.
 Please try again later.